nooc/my_dev_mob_serv/README.md

-# MaaS_Developer_Edu
+# My School Programme Repository

+**Software Developer for Mobobility Services**

+## About
-School assignments for the MaaS developer program.
+A repository for school assignments and exercises for the programme [Software developer for mobobility services](https://www.folkuniversitetet.se/vara-skolor/yh-utbildningar/alla-yh-utbildningar/it-data/mjukvaruutvecklare-for-mobiltetstjanster/).